lostb1t/replex/README.md

 For custom collections you can change the hub style to hero elements by setting the label "REPLEXHERO" on an collection.

-For built in rows you can use the hubidentifier in the `REPLEX_HERO_ROWS` env like so `REPLEX_HERO_ROWS="movies.recent,movie.recentlyadded"`
+For built in rows you can use the hubidentifier in the `REPLEX_HERO_ROWS`.
+See the setting for available know options.
-This also works for collections.

 Note: hero style elements uses coverart from plex.
 Banner or background is not used.